explodecomputer/imputePipe/README.md

  - The `plyr` library in `R`, written by [Hadley Wickham][10]
  - Help and guidelines from the `MaCH` and `minimac` [Imputation Cookbook][11], developed by [Goncalo Abecasis][12]

+The pipeline was developed by Gibran Hemani under the [Complex Trait Genomics Group][16] at the University of Queensland (Diamantina Institute and Queensland Brain Institute).
+Valuable help was provided by members of Peter Visscher's and Naomi Wray's group, and Paul Leo from Matt Brown's lab.

 ## Instructions